What do Speech-Language Pathologists do?

 What is hippotherapy?

-According to the American Hippotherapy Association (AHA Inc.), the term hippotherapy refers to “how occupational therapy, physical therapy, and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement to engage sensory, neuromotor, and cognitive systems to achieve functional outcomes.
-In conjunction with the affordances of the equine environment and other treatment strategies, hippotherapy is part of a patient’s integrated plan of care.”
+According to the American Hippotherapy Association (AHA Inc.), “The term hippotherapy refers to how occupational therapy, physical therapy and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement as a therapy tool to engage sensory, neuromotor and cognitive systems to promote functional outcomes.
+Best practice dictates that occupational therapy, physical therapy and speech-language pathology professionals integrate hippotherapy into the patient’s plan of care, along with other therapy tools and/or strategies.”

 Why might speech-language pathology professionals incorporate hippotherapy into a client’s treatment plan?

-SLPs can incorporate hippotherapy in a client’s treatment plan while addressing any of the 5 main areas that SLPs treat.
-An SLP may choose to incorporate hippotherapy into a client’s treatment plan for a variety of reasons.
+An SLP may choose to incorporate a period of purposefully manipulated equine movement client’s treatment plan for a variety of reasons.
 Research indicates that incorporating animals into a client’s treatment can increase motivation, participation and engagement in therapy.
-In addition, the AHA Inc. Reference List has identified 96 peer reviewed journal publications along with 8 published systematic reviews that show support for the value of the use of equine movement in facilitating the neuro motor systems that support functional skills.
+In addition, the AHA Inc. Reference List has identified 8 systematic reviews, 98 peer reviewed articles, and 11 peer reviewed case studies that show support for the value of the use of equine movement in facilitating the neuromotor systems that support functional skills.

-ASHA recognizes hippotherapy as “one of many treatment techniques that can be used by SLPs, provided that the SLP has the necessary education, training, and expertise, and abides by the ASHA Code of Ethics“.
-Before beginning to use hippotherapy in treatment, therapists should receive continuing education from the American Hippotherapy Association.
-After completing training, they should pursue certification from the American Hippotherapy Certification Board.
+ASHA recognizes hippotherapy as “one of many speech therapy treatment techniques that can be used by SLPs, provided that the SLP has the necessary education, training, and expertise, and abides by the ASHA Code of Ethics“.
+Before beginning to include hippotherapy in treatment, therapists should receive continuing education from an organization such as the American Hippotherapy Association.
+After completing training, they may choose to pursue certification from the American Hippotherapy Certification Board.
 In addition, therapists incorporating hippotherapy in treatment should be aware of and follow the Best Practice Statements from the AHA Inc.

 ASHA states that “hippotherapy may be used by SLPs as an approach to meet designated communication or swallowing treatment goals as part of a larger plan of care”.
 Here is how and why an SLP might use hippotherapy in the treatment of each of the 5 main areas that SLPs address: